-T3A.3 This Policy is supported by the Saham Toney Village Design Guide, 2nd Edition, May 2020, which provides guiding principles for all new development coming forward in the Parish.
+T3A.3 This Policy is supported by the Saham Toney Parish Design Guide, 2nd Edition, May 2020, which provides guiding principles for all new development coming forward in the Parish.
 The Guide has been formally adopted by the Parish Council, and accepted by Breckland Council as a material consideration when it makes planning decisions.

-T3A.4 The guiding principles of the Saham Toney Village Design Guide are given in Appendix A of this Plan.
+T3A.4 The guiding principles of the Saham Toney Parish Design Guide are given in Appendix A of this Plan.
 They set out the key design considerations to be taken into account when submitting, reviewing or deciding planning applications.

-T3A.5 Demonstration of compliance with Policy 3A and the Village Design Guide may be provided as part of the Design and Access statement or, for smaller schemes, as part of the Planning Statement.
+T3A.5 Demonstration of compliance with Policy 3A and the Parish Design Guide may be provided as part of the Design and Access statement or, for smaller schemes, as part of the Planning Statement.
 As a minimum, such statements shall outline to a degree appropriate to the size and nature of the development:

-- a) The policy background, identifying all relevant policies, development briefs, design guides, standards and regulations; - b) The context, including a site and area appraisal (illustrated with diagrams, and with reference to the Saham Toney Landscape Assessment), summaries of relevant studies, and reports of any relevant consultations; - c) Landscaping proposals; - d) The design principles which have been formulated in response to the policy background, the site and its settings and the purpose of the development, and an outline of how these will be reflected in the development's layout, density, scale, landscape and visual appearance; - e) A summary of the surface water drainage system design; and - f) A description of any engagement and consultation undertaken with stakeholders.
+- a) The policy background, identifying all relevant policies, development briefs, design guides, standards and regulations; - b) The context, including a site and area appraisal (illustrated with diagrams, and with reference to the Saham Toney Landscape Assessment), summaries of relevant studies, and reports of any relevant consultations; - c) The principles behind the proposed site layout; - d) The proposed housing mix and tenure; - e) Landscaping proposals; - f) The design principles which have been formulated in response to the policy background and the Parish Design Guide, the site and its settings and the purpose of the development, and an outline of how these will be reflected in the development's layout, density, scale, landscape and visual appearance; - g) The way in which parish vernacular styles and materials are incorporated in the design; - h) A summary of the surface water drainage system design;